Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

 ### Diagram footnotes

 [1] [ARM review queue] (for **merge** queues, see [2])
 The PRs are processed by time opened, ascending.
 Your PR may show up on 2nd or later page.
+The ARM API reviewer reviews approximately 10 PRs in a business day.This could vary based on the complexity of the PRs at any given time in the review queue.
+The ETA for a review therefore is approximately equal to (The position of your PR in the review queue / 10) + 1 business days.
+For eg: If the position of your PR in the review queue is 12, then the approxiamte ETA is 2 business days.
-If you addressed Step 1 from the diagram and your PR is not showing up in the queue, ensure the label `ARMChangesRequested` is removed from your PR.
+If you addressed Step 1 from the diagram and your PR is not showing up in the review queue, ensure the label `ARMChangesRequested` is removed from your PR.
 This should cause the label `WaitForARMFeedback` to be added.
-[2] [public repo merge queue], [private repo merge queue] (for **ARM review** queue, [1])
+[2] [public repo merge queue], [private repo merge queue] (for **ARM review** queue, [1]) The ARM API reviewer on-call visits the merge queue twice a day, so the approximate ETA for merges is 12 - 24 hours.
 If you need further help with anything, see `Getting help` section below.

 </details>

 ## Purpose of this PR

 What's the purpose of this PR?
-Check all that apply.
+Check the specific option that applies.
 This is **mandatory**!

+  - [ ] New Resource provider.
-  - [ ] New API version.
+  - [ ] New API version for an existing Resource provider.
 (If API spec is not defined in TypeSpec, the PR should have been generated using [OpenAPI Hub](https://aka.ms/openapihub)).
   - [ ] Update existing version for a new feature.
 (This is applicable only when you are revising a private preview API version.)
   - [ ] Update existing version to fix swagger quality issues in S360.
   - [ ] Other, please clarify: